The MiSo Lab Team

 ellen.kneeskern@rochester.edu

-Ellen is a fourth year PhD student at the University of Rochester.
+Ellen is a fifth year PhD student at the University of Rochester.
 Her research focuses on how children learn and think about social inequalities, with a specific focus on how different sources of information (like parents, teachers, peers, and media) influence the development of their thoughts.

 She holds a B.A. in Psychological Science with Honors and a B.A. in English from Gustavus Adolphus College in St. Peter, MN, and a M.A. in Psychology from the University of Rochester.
 Ellen also worked as a Clinical Research Coordinator at Cincinnati Children’s Hospital for two years prior to beginning graduate school.